GreetVdL/kleurboek/README.md

 <p>Checkout <a href="https://ourfavoritecolors.vercel.app/" target="_blank">the website</a> to find out what colors we like.</p>
 <p>And be welcome to add your own favorite one too.
 I’d love to see which color you chose!</p>
 <h3>How to contribute</h3>
-<p>In the index.html file, copy a ‘div’ code block that has a class=”colorblock” and paste it underneath the last one, right before the closing ‘main’ tag.
+<p>In the index.html file, copy an &lt;a&gt; code block and paste it underneath the last one, right before the closing &lt;main&gt; tag.
 Add your gender to the class"colorblock", for instance class="colorblock woman".
-Between the ‘span’ tags, fill in your name, followed by a space and the hex color code of the color you chose.
-Your name and the color code will then appear as a tooltip when you hover the color block.
+Between the &lt;span&gt; tags, fill in your name, followed by a space and the hex color code of the color you chose.
+Your name and the color code will then appear as a tooltip when you hover or click the color block.
 Also fill in the hex code of your favorite color in the style=”background-color:yourfavoritecolor” attribute.</p>
 <p><a href="https://coolors.co/e6544f" target="_blank">This</a> is a great tool to pick your color.</p>
 <p>Make a pull request so that your color can be added to the website.
 Follow these steps:</p>
 <ul><li>Fork this repository by clicking the 'fork' button in the top right corner.</li></ul>